 support for application software that is licensed and owned by SCC.
 Freeware/Shareware

 programs are not supported unless they appear on the supported software

 list.
 Individuals who utilize SCC computer equipment are responsible for

-contacting the MIS department prior to purchasing or installing software
+contacting the IT department prior to purchasing or installing software

 programs.
 In an effort to promote system stability and compliance, the

 IT department reserves the right to uninstall any programs that are found

 to be illegal copies, not owned by SCC, or interfere with the operation